Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 #### C++ Plug-In  Implementation

 The C++ plug-in implements a service as an object with  functions defined in an abstract class (this abstract class and its parent  classes with the GUID are the only information about the plug-in implemented in  the client application).
 The plug-in consists of a sharable library including a  method named Factory which  creates the C++ object (the client cannot instantiate this object because the  plug-in implementation is not visible).
-Foundation classes provide in the package **Plugin** a  method named Load(), which enables the client to access the required service  through a library.
+Foundation classes provide in the package *Plugin* a  method named *Load()*, which enables the client to access the required service  through a library.

-That method reads the information regarding available  plug-ins and their locations from the resource file Plugin found by environment  variable CSF_PluginDefaults:
+That method reads the information regarding available  plug-ins and their locations from the resource file *Plugin* found by environment  variable *CSF_PluginDefaults*:

 ~~~~~
 $CSF_PluginDefaults/.Plugin